surveysolutions/docs/content/headquarters/survey-solutions-server-administrator.md

 -   [create HQ](/headquarters/teams-and-roles-tab-creating-user-accounts-#hqaccounts)
     user accounts,
     [observer](/headquarters/teams-and-roles-tab-creating-user-accounts-#observer)
-    user accounts and
+    user accountsÂ and
     [API](/headquarters/survey-solutions-api)
-    user accounts (in addition to supervisors and interviewers as an HQ user can do), change passwords for these users;
+    user accountsÂ (in addition to supervisors and interviewers as an HQ user can do), change passwords for these users;
 -   [set up a logo for the server and the tablets](/headquarters/admin-settings);
 -   [leave a message for all of the HQ users and supervisors](/headquarters/admin-settings);